mrisher/smtp-sts/reporting.md

   * `starttls-not-supported`: This indicates that the recipient MX did not support STARTTLS.
-  * `invalid-certificate`: This indicates that the certificate presented by the receiving MX did not validate according to the policy validation constraint.
+  * `invalid-certificate`: This indicates that the certificate presented by the receiving MX did not validate.
-    (Either it was not signed by a trusted CA or did not match the DANE TLSA record for the recipient MX.)
+  * `certificate-mismatch`: This indicates that the certificate presented did not adhere to the constraints specified in the STS or DANE policy, e.g. if the CN field did not match the hostname of the MX.
   * `expired-certificate`: This indicates that the certificate has expired.

+### Policy Failures

 #### DANE-specific Policy Failures
-  * `tlsa-invalid`: This indicates a validation error for Policy Domain specifying "tlsa" validation.
+  * `tlsa-invalid`: This indicates a validation error in the TLSA record associated with a DANE policy.
-  * `dnssec-invalid`: This indicates a failure to validate DNS records for a Policy Domain with a published "tlsa" record.
+  * `dnssec-invalid`: This indicates a failure to authenticate DNS records for a Policy Domain with a published TLSA record.

 #### STS-specific Policy Failures
-  * `sts-invalid`: This indicates a validation error for Policy Domain specifying "STS" validation.
+  * `sts-invalid`: This indicates a validation error for the overall MTA-STS policy.

-  * sender-does-not-support-validation-method: This indicates the sending system can never validate using the requested validation mechanism.
+  * `webpki-invalid`: This indicates that the MTA-STS policy could not be authenticated using PKIX validation.

 # Reporting Delegation